atomescrochus/laravel-itunes-search-api/README.md

 ### Results

-In the example above, what is returned in `$results` is an object containing: a collection of results; a count value for the results; a boolean to know if we are rate limited, a boolean to know if the result is coming from cached data, raw response data; and the unformatted query sent to the API.
+In the example above, what is returned in `$results` is an object containing: a collection of results; a count value for the results; a boolean to know if we are rate limited, a boolean to know if the result is coming from cached data, a boolean to know if we requested to search in the cache only, raw response data; and the unformatted query sent to the API.

 ## Change log